 Education is a major priority of our society and receives the largest share of the provincial budget.
 It is for this reason that we have increased the allocation from R20.7 billion to R22.1 billion to the education department.
+Based on the 2011/12 Adjustments Estimates the overall departmental budget grows 5 per cent.

-Through this allocation, the Department will implement the 12 policy priorities, which include the funding of no-school-fee schools, teacher development, scholar transport, school furniture and school safety as well as food schemes for our scholars.
+Through this allocation, the Department will implement the 12 policy priorities, which include, but are not reducible to funding of no-school-fee schools, teacher development, scholar transport, school furniture and school safety as well as food schemes for our scholars.
 All these are done to ensure that our learners are free from hunger, crime and HIV-AIDS, thus enabling them to acquire knowledge that will free them from ignorance.